 Watch the deployment versioning walkthrough video to learn how rollbacks works in the UI.

-Today we're introducing Deployment Versioning in Prefect, a smarter way to manage changes, track performance, and recover quickly when something goes wrong.
+Today we're introducing deployment versioning in Prefect, a smarter way to manage changes, track performance, and recover quickly when something goes wrong.

 If you've ever wished you could just "undo" a deployment or see exactly what code commit ran last week in production, this feature is for you.